-The Company's land is subject to water contracts with minimum annual payments, for which \$10,156,000 is expected to be paid in 2019.
-So far in 2019, the Company has paid \$7,038,000 for its water contracts.
+The Company's land is subject to water contracts with minimum annual payments.
+During the six months ended June 30, 2019, the Company paid \$7,383,000 for its water contracts and does not expect to make any more payments for the remainder of the year.
 These estimated water contract payments consist of SWP, contracts with Wheeler Ridge Maricopa Water Storage District, TCWD, Tulare Lake Basin Water Storage District, Dudley-Ridge Water Storage District and the Nickel water contract.
 The SWP contracts run through 2035 and the Nickel water contract runs through 2044, with an option to extend an additional 35 years.
 As discussed in Note 5 (Long-Term Water Assets), we purchased the assignment of a contract to purchase water in late 2013.
 The assigned water contract is with Nickel and obligates us to purchase 6,693 acre-feet of water annually through the term of the contract.
-Our contractual obligation for future water payments was \$253,040,000 as of March 31, 2019.
+Our contractual obligation for future water payments was \$255,613,000 as of June 30, 2019.